fpraus.bib

 @inproceedings{PrausINDIN2010,

-author = {Fritz Praus and Wolfgang Kastner},
+author = {Friedrich Praus and Wolfgang Kastner},

-booktitle = {{Proc.
-8th IEEE International Conference on Industrial Informatics
+booktitle = {Proc.
+8th IEEE International Conference on Industrial Informatics (INDIN'10)},

 year = {2010},